oatlog/oatlog/doc/report/main.typ

 #figure(
   placement: auto,
   image("benchmarks.svg"),
-  caption: [Oatlog's speedup over egglog as a function of the number of e-nodes.
+  caption: [Oatlog's speedup over egglog as a function of the number of e-nodes in the e-graph.
 Oatlog has a
     double-digit speedup for scenarios less than a thousand e-nodes, which gradually shrinks to closely approach egglog's performance for e-graphs of tens of millions of e-nodes.], ) <fig_eval_benchmarks_plot>